ShawkiS/DAMB/README.md

-# DAMB Marketplace
+# DAMB
-Ocean Digital Assets Marketplace for selling files&Data, giving ability to preview them and compute data.
+Ocean Digital Asset Monetize Button for selling files&Data, giving ability to preview them and compute data.

 # How this works?